-Pour the olive oil into a large baking dish or a pan that will hold the tomatoes snugly.
-Scatter the onion evenly over the bottom.
+Heat the oven to 425 (212 C) degrees.
+Put the tomatoes in a large baking dish or a pan that will hold the tomatoes snugly.

-Roast 20 minutes.
-Add the garlic to the tomatoes and roast for about 10 more minutes – the tomatoes and onion should be soft and golden and the juices bubbling.
-Season the tomatoes with the black pepper to taste and cool 10 or 15 minutes.
+Roast the tomatoes 20-25 minutes.
+The tomatoes and onion should be soft and golden and the pan juices bubbling.
+Remove from the oven and cool 10 or 15 minutes.

-Transfer the tomatoes to a blender or food processor.
-Tear the bread slices into small chunks and add to the tomatoes (one half at a time if blending in 2 batches).
-Add enough broth or water to barely cover the tomatoes – it will depend on how juicy the tomatoes are after roasting.
+Transfer the tomatoes and all their liquid to a blender or food processor.
+Add the torn bread.
+Pour in just enough broth or water to barely cover the tomatoes and bread – the amount will depend on how juicy the tomatoes are after roasting.